Olive Garden Chicken Scampi Pasta (Copycat)

 • Finish with cream; don’t boil the cream down.

-Can you meal prep this chicken?
+Can you meal prep this recipe?

 Looking for more Copycat Italian Recipes?